 4. Ask the right questions

 When you’re viewing a house that you like it’s important to ask the right questions.
-To give you some inspiration, here are some key ideas:
+Click here to find out more and then, to give you some inspiration, here are some key ideas:

 When did this property come onto the market?